ESSENTIALS OF DIAGNOSIS

 Atypical optic neuritis due to sarcoidosis, neuromyelitis optica, herpes zoster, or systemic lupus erythematosus generally has a poorer prognosis, requires immediate and more prolonged corticosteroid therapy, may require plasma exchange, and may necessitate long-term immunosuppression.

-Among patients with a first episode ...
+Among patients with a ...